ozma-io/ozma/README.md

 ## FAQs
 ### Q1: I can't access the Keycloak admin interface.
-A: Ensure you are accessing the correct URL with a trailing slash: `https://your-domain.com/auth/`
+A: Ensure you are accessing the correct URL with a trailing slash: `https://your-address.com/auth/`

 ### Q2: I'm getting an error about a missing user view user.main.
 A: This indicates that the database is empty.
 You may need to import your database dump or check that the migrations have run correctly.

+### Q3: How do I import a database dump into Ozma?
+A: To import a database dump (for testing or restoring data), please follow our detailed [Database Import Guide](https://wiki.ozma.io/en/installation/database-import).
+This guide provides step-by-step instructions to ensure a smooth and successful import process.

-### Q3: How do I configure Google authentication in Keycloak?
+### Q4: How do I configure Google authentication in Keycloak?
 A: Follow the guide here: [Signing in with Google with Keycloak](https://medium.com/@stefannovak96/signing-in-with-google-with-keycloak-bf5166e93d1e)

-### Q4: I updated the repository and now the application is not working.
+### Q5: I updated the repository and now the application is not working.
 A: Ensure you have rebuilt the Docker images and restarted the containers using:
 ```bash
 docker compose up --build --pull always --remove-orphans -d
 ```
 Check for any breaking changes in the update notes or contact the maintainers for support.

-### Q5: How do I completely remove the application and all its data?
+### Q6: How do I completely remove the application and all its data?
 A: Run the following command to stop the containers and remove all associated volumes:
 ```bash
 docker compose down -v
 ```

-### Q6: How can I contribute to the project?
+### Q7: How can I contribute to the project?
 A: Please refer to the [Contributing](#contributing) section below.

 ## Contributing